Sea Bass vs Chilean Sea Bass – Is There A Difference?

 When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, sea bass or chilean sea bass?
+Therefore, let’s take a close look at which one is more expensive.

-I checked the local Freshdirect online supermarket for the current prices of chilean sea bass and sea bass.
+I checked the local Freshdirect online supermarket for the current prices of each one.

 - $24.99 per pound

 - Farm-raised European fillet